afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 and others can "pull" from it and thus they keep in sync.
 The only reason Gihub's .git folder might appear central is because other participants treat it as such.
-However all project participants have the entire history of the project in their respective .git folders and can choose to stop synchronising for good (thus abandoning Github altogether).
+However all project participants have the entire history of the project in the respective .git folders and can choose to stop synchronising for good (thus abandoning Github altogether).

 ## What is so innovative about Github?